frankfrisby/trello-service/README.md

 ## SUPPORT:
 1. We do NOT provide support.
 But you can review the code and test it out.
 We highly encourage to make updates and check back in.
 The code is not optimized.
-The code is not clean.
+The code has not been reviewed.
 It does require a lot more work.
 Our methods might not even be the best way to do it.
 But from our end it works.